 Background

-Furthermore, records and testimony showed that the copies were then shared covertly with a wide network of Trump allies and election deniers.
-And because Georgia uses one statewide voting system, this means that the exact same software taken from Coffee is used in Fulton, Dekalb and every other county in the state.
-And similar software versions are also used in other states.
+Surveillance footage, emails and contracts showed that operatives involved in Trump’s efforts to overturn the election, including Doug Logan of Cyber Ninjas, traveled to Coffee a few weeks later to spend days accessing and “testing” the system.
+Furthermore, records and testimony showed that the copies of the voting system software were then shared covertly with a wide network of Trump allies and election deniers.
+And because Georgia uses one statewide voting system, this means that the exact same software taken from Coffee is used in Fulton, Dekalb and every other county in the state, and similar software versions are also used in other states putting all these systems at higher risk.

-Election security experts have warned that the stolen voting software released “in the wild” puts future elections at risk.
+Election security experts have warned that the stolen voting software puts future elections at risk.
 In fact, before the election system breaches were publicly known, Dominion Voting Systems vigorously argued that the distribution of its voting software to biased, partisan entities would cause “irreparable damage” to the “election security interests of the nation.”
 And Georgia’s state Chief Information Officer testified that if potential adversaries obtained voting system software, it would give them a “road map” to hack the system.

 FSFP's Actions